AmigaPorts/SDL/docs/README-amigaos4.md

 A renderer is a subsystem that can do 2D drawing.
 There are 4 renderers: software, OpenGL, OpenGL ES 2.0 and compositing.

 Software renderer is always available.
-Pixels are plotted by the CPU so this is usually a slow option.
+This is the slowest option but emulation users may need to use this.

 OpenGL renderer uses MiniGL (and Warp3D) for accelerated drawing.
 Drawing is done in immediate mode.
 This should be fairly fast if textures are static.